 Let’s start by defining scale and reach.
-Scale is the number of sites, and reach are the impressions available.
+Scale is the number of sites, and reach is the number of impressions available.
 You can’t target an audience if you can’t find or access them.
 DSPs like Basis’ DSP give you access to over 40 billion daily impressions across all devices and channels.

 Think of DSPs and display networks as swimming pools.
 The pool boy at the DSP swimming pool lets you bring in a bunch of fun toys – things like pizza rafts and basketball and one of those floatation devices where you can stash your beer – but the display network pool boy only lets you use their floaties, and you can’t bring any toys in from the outside.
 It’s a bummer of a time and everyone at the DSP pool party is having more fun.

 Speaking of inventory, with DSPs, it comes down to variety beyond just banner ads and in-stream video.
 You can buy across multiple devices – desktop, mobile devices, tablets.
 You can buy pre-roll, mid-roll, post-roll, even native.
 You can find your audience and show them your ads anywhere on the web.

 And, finally, if we’re talking about DSP targeting benefits, the number of optimization levers you can pull to target are exhaustive.
 With a DSP, you can test over 20 different tactics from keyword contextual targeting to site lists, to auto-optimized predictive targeting, to different forms of retargeting.
 Using a DSP also allows for using both first and third-party data to target.